We’ve put together some commonly asked questions to give you more information about Harmonise Travel Insurance and the cover we offer.

 Yes.
 Please read the Medical Declaration during the Get a Quote process on this website and answer the questions carefully.
 If required, you will be taken through the Medical Screening process and an additional premium maybe required.

-If we are not able to provide cover under Mercer Travel Insurance, you will be offered a link to Free Spirit, who are a specialist travel insurance provider for those with existing medical conditions.
+If we are not able to provide cover under Harmonise Travel Insurance, you will be offered a link to Free Spirit, who are a specialist travel insurance provider for those with existing medical conditions.

 Yes, A Trip within Your Home Area is only covered where you have pre-booked at least one (1) night’s stay in a hotel, holiday home or campsite or includes a commercial flight.
 However, cover for Emergency Medical and Other Expenses is excluded.